Dossier — Domain Model

 "bindings": [

-{ "source": "debtor1.first_name", "targets": ["$b106sum.Debtor 1", "$b106ab.Debtor 1"] }
+{ "source": "debtor1.first_name", "target": ["$b106sum.Debtor 1", "$b106ab.Debtor 1"] }

 ]